Introduction

 Once Argo CD has been configured with ESO and an external secrets manager, the workflow for managing secrets becomes quite painless.

-• Updates to secrets in your secret manager are automatically reflected in the secrets on the cluster
+manifest to your repository will result in a secret being created on the cluster - Updates to secrets in your secret manager are automatically reflected in the secrets on the cluster

-• Updating an ExternalSecret in your git repository results in a synchronisation of those changes on the cluster
+in your git repository results in a synchronisation of those changes on the cluster

 This is GitOps!
 Syncing configurations in your Git repository with your infrastructure.
 All without any secrets being stored in the repository itself.